XanthanGumm/SuperSimpleMH/README.md

 # SuperSimpleMH
 ### Diablo 2 Resurrected map directions.
 A tool which direct to key points in the game map.
+#### SuperSimpleMH is intended for informational and educational purposes only.
+By using this tool online you take the risk of being banned.

 ## Requirements
 * Diablo 2 lod version 1.13c